Alabama Water Quality at a Glance

 What This Means

 Alabama’s tap water generally meets federal standards.
 Some newer contaminants like PFAS show up in testing, especially in certain areas.
-A good, certified home filter can add extra protection, especially for kids and during pregnancy.
+A good, certified home filter can add optional “extra protection,” especially if you want to reduce PFAS exposure while utility upgrades roll out.
 Always check your own utility’s latest report for current numbers at your address.

 We aim to stay current, but figures can change — always check the latest official reports for your address.